-Requirement Description Risk Assessments The first line is responsible for carrying out the risk assessment process to identify, measure, monitor, manage and report.
+Requirement Description Risk assessments The first line is responsible for carrying out the risk assessment process to identify, measure, monitor, manage and report.
 However, oversight and challenge is provided by the second line in doing so.
 This process involves reviewing the Risk Taxonomy and identifying the risks that each department is exposed to, rating the risks and recording the controls used to manage / mitigate those risks.
 Once the risks and controls, along with their ratings and action plans, are complete, the top risks are presented to ExCo for review and discussion.
 This includes both the Bottom Up and Top Down risk assessment.
 Following ExCo review, the risk assessments are presented to the Risk Committee.

-Requirement Description Independent Risk Assurance Reviews Independent risk assurance reviews are performed when there is a specific need to obtain an in-depth understanding of a particular risk, including the controls, actions and mitigation strategies in place.
-A review may be initiated by the business or CRO.
-Emerging Risk Assessments The risk function is responsible for carrying out an emerging risk assessment which is presented to the Risk Committee.
+All material findings from the assessments are reporting during the regular risk reporting process in the first line, with onwards escalation to the Risk Committee as required.
+Independent Risk Assurance Reviews Independent risk assurance reviews are performed when there is a specific need to obtain an in-depth understanding of a particular risk, including the controls, actions and mitigation strategies in place.
+A review may be initiated by the second line at the request of the Risk Committee.
+Emerging Risk Assessments The Risk function administer the emerging risk process and assessment with individual deep dives being submitted to the Risk Committee at the request of the Chair for review.

-The Risk Function produces the Chief Risk Officer report every quarter, in line with the Risk and Audit Committee meeting cycle.
+The Risk function produces the Chief Risk Officer report every quarter, in line with the Risk and Audit Committee meeting cycle.
 This report is designed to provide the Executive Board, Risk and Audit Committees with sufficient oversight of the ERM framework and risk exposures, focusing on the out-of-appetite and watch-list risks.

 The output of these exercises in the year are also captured in the ORSA report which is owned by the Board and reviewed by the Risk Committee, with the quantitative elements reviewed by the Actuarial Committee.
-The ORSA is reviewed and approved at least annually by the Board.
+The ORSA is coordinated by the Risk function and undertaken at least annually and shared with the PRA.